greenorbitspace/hub/userguide/content/en/docs/glossary/r/regulation-and-compliance.md

 ---
-title: 'Regulation And Compliance:'
+title: 'Regulation and Compliance:'
 ref: regulation-and-compliance
-description: Regulation and compliance refer to the processes and standards that organizations must adhere to in order to meet legal, ethical, and industry-specific requirements.
-  This includes ensuring that operations, products, and services align with applicable laws and regulations to promote sustainability and protect the environment.
-notion_page_id: cb81b0a0-177e-4259-9865-d62bda5ad0ed
+weight: 1
-exported_at: '2025-06-16T14:24:29.679523+00:00'
+exported_at: '2025-06-16T15:05:36.211171+00:00'
+definition: 'Regulation and Compliance: The adherence to laws, regulations, guidelines, and specifications relevant to an organization''s operations, particularly concerning sustainability and environmental practices.'
 tags:
 - sustainability
 - policies
-category:
+id: GL60
+categories:
 - Sustainability & Environment
-id: GL60
 ---